One of the first things we can notice about a child is how creative they are…

 Ready or Not! is available for streaming and purchase here.

-Margaret Rothfus is a current Mommybites intern living in New York.
-An English major at Fordham University, she is a copy-editor for the school’s newspaper, The Fordham Ram, and serves as a class senator in the school’s United Student Government.
-Margaret, originally from Pittsburgh, loves to explore New York City for gluten-free options.
+Margaret Rothfus is a current freelancer living in New York.
+An English major at Fordham University, she is Copy Chief for the school’s newspaper, The Fordham Ram, and serves as a class senator in the school’s United Student Government.
+Margaret, originally from Pittsburgh, loves to explore New York City for activities, fun, and food.